micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/embedded_tf/index.md

 ## Implementation of tf2_filter

-Implementation of tf2_filter for ROS2 and micro-ROS can be found at:  [github.com/microROS/geometry2/blob/ros2/tf2_filter/](https://github.com/microROS/geometry2/blob/ros2/tf2_filter/).
+Implementation of tf2_filter for ROS 2 and micro-ROS can be found at:  [github.com/microROS/geometry2/blob/ros2/tf2_filter/](https://github.com/microROS/geometry2/blob/ros2/tf2_filter/).

 ## Roadmap